Balloon Sinus Surgery

-Balloon Sinuplasty is offered in our practice to correct sinus blockage.
+Balloon Sinuplasty in New York and New Jersey is offered to correct sinus blockage.
 The sinuses are the airways for oxygen to travel to the brain during the developmental stages into our adult lives.
 They are covered with a mucous lining that contains tiny hairs called cilia that sweep the sinuses clean.
 Each sinus has an opening that is usually only a few millimeters in size, allowing mucous to drain and debris to be cleared.
 Chronic inflammation, scar tissue or polyps may block the natural flow, prevent normal sinus circulation, and cause sinus pressure, pain or infections.

 What are the common symptoms of sinusitis?

 - Facial pain, pressure, congestion or fullness

 - Nasal obstruction or blockage

 - Discharge of discolored mucus from the nose

 - Discolored post-nasal drainage

 - Loss of smell